LifeBogger presents the Full Story of a Chelsea Legend who is best known by the Nickname; “JT“.

 Ted has also been in some controversies in the past.
 He was once caught on film selling cocaine to an undercover reporter.

-He agreed to hand over three grams from his regular supplier at a price of £120 – provided he received an additional £40 to buy a gram for himself.
+Following that, Ted agreed to hand over three grams from his regular supplier at a price of £120 – provided he received an additional £40 to buy a gram for himself.

 He told the reporter, who posed as a chauffeur buying the drugs for his wealthy boss: ‘The stuff ‘s all right.
 I get off on it.’